inBeat/inbeat-website/content/top-influencers/tiktok/dancers/portugal/_index.md

 ---
-title: Top 10 Dancers TikTok Influencers In Portugal In 2022
+title: Top 10 Dancers TikTok Influencers In Portugal In 2023
 description: >-
-  Find top dancers TikTok influencers in Portugal in 2022.
-Most popular hashtags: #fyp #dance #foryoupage #tiktokportugal.
+  Find top dancers TikTok influencers in Portugal in 2023.
+Most popular hashtags: #foryou #fyp #foryoupage #dancer.
 platform: TikTok
-hits: 13
+hits: 14
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine has 13 TikTok influencers like this in Portugal for you to pitch.
+text_bottom: Our database has 14 TikTok influencers like this in Portugal for you to contact.
 profiles:
   - username: "leonorfilipaa"
     fullname: >-